 - The anaesthetic will wear off after 2-3 hours. - The breast may be sore and tender for several days.
 This can be relieved by taking a painkiller such as paracetamol.
-Avoid taking ibuprofen as this can increase any bruising or swelling. - We recommend that you wear a non-wired supportive bra after the procedure. - You will be offered a drink after the procedure and stay in the department for 15 minutes.
-We will check the dressing before you leave. - You may eat and drink as normal following the procedure and resume your normal activities, although it is advised to avoid going to the gym or heavy lifting for the next 48 hours. - Do not allow your pressure dressing to get wet in the shower or bath for the first 24 hours. - After 24 hours, apply a small plaster if necessary and bath/shower as usual.
+Avoid taking ibuprofen as this can increase any bruising or swelling. - We recommend that you wear a non-wired supportive bra after the procedure. - You may eat and drink as normal following the procedure and resume your normal activities, although it is advised to avoid going to the gym or heavy lifting for the next 48 hours. - Do not allow your pressure dressing to get wet in the shower or bath for the first 24 hours. - After 24 hours, apply a small plaster if necessary and bath/shower as usual.

-Following the procedure, you will have a small scar on the skin where the VAE was performed.
+Following the procedure, you will have a small scar on the skin where the clip insertion was performed.